ban2derlog/ThingsboardSupport/telemetry/README.md

 CoAP is a light-weight IoT protocol for constrained devices.
 For use this need COAP client to be installed.
 Example:
-apt-get install npm
-npm install coap-cli -g
+`sudo apt-get install npm && sudo npm install coap-cli -g`

 - post       -- type of COAP request
 - coap://    -- address of the host